Life insurance is important if you’re a caregiver. If you died, how would your loved one be cared for?

 You’re dedicated to providing for your loved ones and making sure that they receive the best care possible.
 And, with the best term life insurance policy, that devotion won’t end if you pass away.

 There are two things to think about when you begin to look at term life options.

-The first is how much coverage you will need to provide for your loved ones after you pass away.
-Finding the right amount of coverage—including any optional reminders—means that there won’t be any extra burdens on your loved ones (such as funeral and burial expenses) as they mourn their loss.
+The first is how much coverage you will need to provide for your loved ones if you die unexpectedly.
+Finding the right amount of coverage—including any optional riders—means that there won’t be any extra burdens on your loved ones (such as funeral and burial expenses) as they mourn their loss.

-The second is knowing how they will be cared for if you become seriously ill or permanently disabled.
+The second is knowing how they will be cared for if you die unexpectedly.

-Perhaps you have a sibling or a partner who may be able to step in if you are unable to work or were to die unexpectedly.
-If someone will be taking over as a caregiver in the event that you pass on, then you will need to factor in the time that they will spend caring for your family member.
+Perhaps you have a sibling or a partner who may be able to step in.
+You need to factor in the time that they will spend caring for your family member.

-It’s important to get enough coverage to supplement their potential loss of income and provide some compensation for their time (even if they are not asking to be formally paid).
+It’s important to get enough coverage to supplement their potential loss of income and provide some compensation for their time (even if they’re not asking to be formally paid).

-Additionally, it is possible that at some point your relative will no longer be able to care for your loved one, or that you don’t know of anyone that could step in in your absence.
+Additionally, it is possible that at some point your relative will no longer be able to care for your loved one, or that you don’t know of anyone who is willing or prepared to take on the role.
 If this happens, then your death benefit will allow a smooth transition to an assisted living facility or allow for the hiring of a full-time home health worker.